 6. Tacoma, WA –Point Defiance Zoo and Aquarium’s event Zoolights puts Tacoma on my list of top cities for the holidays.
 Where else can you ride a camel and see displays of ice-skating puffins?
 This event also includes a scuba-diving Santa, zip-lining, and an antique carousel.
 The Zoo dazzles with over half a million lights, a 100-foot Giant Pacific Octopus light display, and more.
 While you’re there, head to Animal Avenue and say hello to the adorable meerkats and lemurs.

 7. Milwaukee, WI – I chose Milwaukee mainly because of the Cedarburg Winter Festival.
 It takes place after the holiday season in February, but that just prolongs the fun.
 The Cedarburg Winter Festival includes an ice carving contest, a chili contest, a parade, the Ice-Burg Open Golf Tournament, and Cold Brews & Tunes – beer sampling, live music, and appetizers from local restaurants.
-The Winter Festival has been taking place for 39 years – and it is well worth a visit.
+The Winter Festival has been taking place for more than 40 years – and it is well worth a visit.

 8. Cambridge, OH – This charming town located just east of Columbus transforms into a Victorian wonderland during the holiday season.
 The Dickens Victorian Village features 186 mannequins and 80 life-like scenes.
 The Guernsey County Courthouse Holiday Light Show alone is well worth the visit – thousands of lights dance with the music on this gorgeous city landmark, built in 1881.

 10. Bethlehem, Pennsylvania – Named on Christmas Eve in 1741, Bethlehem’s history alone makes it a great holiday destination.
 But it isn’t just the name that puts Bethlehem on the list.
-Christkindlmarkt Bethlehem is a unique annual marketplace that has intrigued and delighted visitors for 20 years.
+Christkindlmarkt Bethlehem is a unique annual marketplace that has intrigued and delighted visitors for more than 20 years.
 The market lasts six weeks and features roughly 125 vendors who sell handmade works of art, amazing German and Austrian foods such as bratwurst and strudel, handcrafted jewelry, hand-knit clothing, and more.
 Travel and Leisure Magazine named this one of the top holiday markets in the world.
 The market also features music, events, and demonstrations.